Parallel Unlearning in Inherited Model Networks: Evaluation

 \subsection{Merged Label Unlearning Analysis}

-This section assesses the applicability of the merging FIM function to models with various distributions of unlearned labels.
-We analyze the unlearning performance of different types of models across various datasets within the FL and DDPL frameworks.
-As demonstrated in Tables~\ref{table:fedrated_tinyimage_multi} and~\ref{table:dis_cifar100_multi}, with more experiments provided in \textbf{Appendix~\ref{appendix_b2}}, the average $AD_r$ is 89.72\%, and the average $AD_f$ is 5.62\%, confirming the unlearning effectiveness of our method.
-We further validate that in the FIM, the impact of data on model parameters remains relatively stable.
+This experiment assesses the applicability of the MFIM function to models with various distributions of unlearned labels.
+We analyze the unlearning effectiveness of various models across CIFAR100 DDPL.
+As demonstrated in Table~\ref{table:dis_cifar100_multi}, the average $AD_r$ is 89.72\%, and the average $AD_f$ is 5.62\%, confirming the unlearning effectiveness of our method.
+We evaluate unlearning on TinyImageNet under FL.
+Table~\ref{table:fedrated_tinyimage_multi} shows that FIUn achieves complete forgetting of target classes while keeping retained-class accuracy high (92.4\%), demonstrating strong stability and generalization via the MFIM function.
+FIUn also greatly reduces cumulative unlearning time compared to retraining and maintains consistently low unlearning time across label distributions.
+Additional experiments are provided in \textbf{Appendix~\ref{appendix_b2}}.

-We also analyze whether our proposed merging FIM function can handle the merged label unlearning task within the FL framework.
-As illustrated in Figure~\ref{fig:overlap_analysis}, in the AlexNet and DenseNet161 models, our method shows an average performance improvement of 88.54\%, compared to using FIM directly.
-In the ResNet18 model, our method's performance closely matches that of FIM.
-Additionally, our proposed merged label unlearning is, on average, 2.3 times faster than general label unlearning.
-This further validates the effiency of our method.
+We evaluate the MFIM function's ability to manage merged label unlearning tasks within FL.
+As shown in Fig.~\ref{fig:overlap_analysis}, our method achieves an average 88.54\% performance improvement in AlexNet and DenseNet161 models over direct FIM use.
+In the ResNet18 model, its unlearning effectiveness is comparable to that of FIM.
+This is because MFIM reduces cumulative errors (caused by the manual threshold rule) by merging FIMs from all relevant roots into a single calculation, allowing parameter adjustments to be made in one step instead of applying the threshold rule to each root~\cite{foster2024fast,golatkar2020eternal}, leading to more accurate and stable unlearning outcomes.

+In experiments with BERT-base-cased and GCNN on the Yahoo!
+Answers dataset within FL (Table~\ref{table:Yahoo}), we tested 50 clients for multi-label unlearning.
+The $AD_f$ metric showed small increases in some cases (15.13\% and 26.73\%), but overall remained low.
+For GCNN, under $C_f$=2 and 4, $AD_r$ exceeded 63\%, though FIUn slightly reduced retained accuracy due to the large, unoptimized FIM hyperparameter space.
+Nevertheless, FIUn was highly time-efficient, significantly faster than re-training, and achieved effective unlearning with only minor accuracy trade-offs.